Grants & Fellowships

 Mercer University, Macon, GA

-Project Title: Understanding the role of the MED15 protein in Huntington’s disease
+Project Title: Enhancing the function of FAN1 enzyme for Huntington’s disease therapeutics

 Charlene Smith, PhD